SwedishPensionsAgency/Coldbir/README.md

 ### Readme

-An additional feature is to add documentation to variable.
+An additional feature is to add documentation to a variable.

 First, create an object of the `readme` class: